penninesoaringclub/newsletter/content/posts/2025-07/index.md

 But we're back!
 Paragliding and hang gliding have happened in the Pennines and we've got photos and stories to brighten your day.
 Thoughts from Brian on the X-Alps, comps news from Elliot and our own Doug Neil on his escapades in the British Hang Gliding Team at Laveno-Mombello.
 Plus loads of photos, including some gorgeous ones from John of the British and Irish Sports Championships in Gemona, Italy.

-Keep taking your camera flying and it's sunny buoyant evenings all the way to autumn now.
+Keep taking your camera flying and we're sure to have sunny buoyant evenings all the way to autumn now.

 [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk).